OmniBrew/sw5e-data/data/classes/engineer/armormech-engineering/armormech's-celerity.md

     moreInfo:
       model: class-features
       id: engineer.armormech-engineering.armormech's-celerity
+  - type: bonus-action
+    shortDesc: >-
+      When you take the Attack action or use your action to a cast a tech power of 1st-level or higher, you can make one weapon attack as a bonus action.
 name: armormech's-celerity
 ---
 _**Armormech Engineering:** 14th and 17th level_

 When you take the Attack action or use your action to a cast a tech power of 1st-level or higher, you can make one weapon attack as a bonus action.

 You can use this feature five times.
 You gain an additional use at 17th level.
 You regain all expended uses when you complete a long rest.